awsdocs/amazon-opensearch-service-developer-guide/doc_source/saml.md

    </md:EntityDescriptor>
    ```

-1. Copy and paste the contents of the `entityID` property from your metadata file into the **IDP entity ID** field in the AWS console\.
+1. Copy and paste the contents of the `entityID` property from your metadata file into the **IdP entity ID** field in the AWS console\.
 Many identity providers also display this value as part of a post\-configuration summary\.
 Some providers call it the "issuer\."

 1. Provide a **SAML master username** and/or a **SAML master backend role**\.
 This username and/or backend role receives full permissions to the cluster, equivalent to a [new master user](fgac.md#fgac-more-masters), but can only use those permissions within Kibana\.